Safe Management Measures

-- Implement a detailed monitoring plan to ensure compliance with Safe Management Measures and timely resolution of outstanding issues19.
+- Implement a detailed monitoring plan to ensure compliance with Safe Management Measures and timely resolution of outstanding issues

-- Appoint Safe Management Officer(s) (“SMO”) to assist in the implementation, coordination and monitoring of the system of Safe Management Measures at the workplace.
-For unionised companies, union leaders or WSH officers could be appointed as SMOs.
-Employers must provide appointed SMOs with adequate instruction, information and supervision as is necessary for them to fulfil their required duties.
+- Appoint Safe Management Officer(s) (“SMO”) to assist in the implementation, coordination and monitoring of the system of Safe Management Measures at the workplace

 - The duties of the Officer(s) include:

-- To conduct inspections and checks, to ensure compliance at all times.
-Any non-compliance found during the inspections should be reported and documented;
+- conduct inspections and checks, to ensure compliance at all times

-- To remedy non-compliance found during the inspections and checks through immediate action; and
+- remedy non-compliance found during the inspections and checks through immediate action; and

-- To keep records of inspections, checks, and correction actions, to be made available upon request by a Government Inspector.
+- keep records of inspections, checks, and correction actions, to be made available upon request by a Government Inspector

 1. What is the impact of COVID-19 To Singapore Economy